yaumianwar/type-theme/_posts/2017-05-02-welcome-to-my-new-site.md

 ---
 layout: post
-title: Welcome To New Site
+title: Welcome To My New Site
 ---
 I’m so pleased to finally have my new site up after my beloved <a href="http://nuryaumi.id/">nuryaumi.id</a> has passed away and I hope you really enjoy it ^^v